replica455/VLSI-Protocol/README.md

 ***After understanding the design operation, design simulated waveform and design code I'm expecting you can write the testbench by your own.
 Now this concludes the UART Protocol.***

 So we have covered

-[x]SPI
+✔️ SPI

-[X] UART
+✔️ UART

 Now let us see I2C Protocol

+### UART Protocol Refference

+* https://www.circuitbasics.com/basics-uart-communication/

 # I2C protocol
 ‼️ ***Updating soon, Will reqire time because it is lengthy and I'm traveling to new city.
 I hope I can complete the Communication protocol by 16 JULY*** ‼️

-### UART Protocol Refference

-* https://www.circuitbasics.com/basics-uart-communication/